 If you could only wear one piece from your collection, what would it be and why?

 This is a really tough one.
 If I am being honest, I have to say that I can’t name one.
 The joy for me really is in designing and creating.
-I’m sad to say that I don’t even oftentimes wear any jewellery!
+I’m sad to say that I don’t even oftentimes wear any jewelry!
 I have two young kids, so I am usually styled in comfortable outdoors clothes and a ponytail!
 SO not glamourous, but it’s the truth!
 When I do go out, I usually wear the latest pieces I’ve made to test them out.

 What’s the biggest style mistake you’ve ever made?